Check cpu-usage

 graphing.
 Extended stats (context switches, interrupts, etc.) are included if

-also listed for quick diagnosis.
-This check is cross-platform and works on
+supported on this platform.
+This check is cross-platform and works on Linux,

-trend state locally in an SQLite DB to evaluate sustained load across runs.
+state locally in an SQLite DB to evaluate sustained load across runs.

 options: